ResearchComputing/Documentation/docs/software/matlab.md

 will be shown in `Matlab_Hello_World.out`.

-### Parallel Matlab on Summit
+### Parallel Matlab on Alpine

-To fully utilize the multi-core capabilities of Summit to speed up jobs, most code must first be parallelized.
+To fully utilize the multi-core capabilities of Alpine to speed up jobs, most code must first be parallelized.
 Matlab has many built in tools to accomplish this task.
 In this tutorial we will parallelize our "Hello World" program.